JasonLocklin/Dissertation/General/Discussion.md

 or single-domain, models.

-In chapter 1, patients with neglect demonstrated complex deficits in visual working memory.
+In experiment 1, patients with neglect demonstrated complex deficits in visual working memory.
 Namely, when compared with controls, they failed to successfully recall and report the colour of stimuli after a delay (figure \ref{fig_VWM_1Target}).
 They also